GlazeTech/glaze-raster-db/README.md

   - `uuid` (UUID): Unique identifier for this pulse
   - `timestamp` (int): Unix timestamp in milliseconds when the pulse was acquired
   - `derived_from` (list[PulseComposition] | None): If this pulse was created by stitching multiple pulses together, this contains information about the source pulses
+  - `averaged_from` (list[Trace] | None): If this pulse was created by averaging multiple pulses, this lists the contributing source traces (which may themselves be stitched)

 - **`point`** (`Point3D`): The 3D spatial coordinates where this pulse was measured:
   - `x` (float | None): X coordinate